Frui-Social/Front-End/README.md

-# Front-End
+# Hotfix/Bug Branches

-This is the code base dealing with the front-end UI which the user sees.
+Branches which address bugs and fix problems with the app should go under `emendavi/*`